a 501(c)(3) non profit California corp, EIN #26-3124447

 Our website & Petfinder are constantly being updated so you can be assured that you are viewing dogs that are adoptable.
 Please note, we do NOT charge an application fee.

 My name is Jazzie and I am 7 years old.
 I landed with WROC because my owner did not want to take care of me anymore.
 You see, I have a condition called Addison's.
 This means my adrenal glands are not producing enough corticosteroids.
 These glands have a role in regulating the way my body controls levels of water, sugar and salt.
-My vet is developing a treatment where I am treated with a monthly shot and meds but other than that, I am just a normal dog.
+My vet developed a treatment where I am treated with a monthly shot and meds but other than that, I am just a normal dog.

 I am having a great time in foster care.
 We go on long walks, eat delicious food, and get lots of pets.
 I feel like I have a new lease on life and I am looking for a special family to take care of special little me.

 I am so ready for my new home!
 "Come on, babe, Why don't we paint the town?
 And all that Jazz.......ie"